akleszcz/web-dev-fun/section_1/notes/js_variable_declaration.md

 var a; // a is undefined
 var b; // b is undefined
 ```
-- Variables declaratioin with the same `var` keyword:
+- Variables declaration with the same `var` keyword:
 ```javascript
 var a, b;
 ```